Florian-Thake/TeaScript-Cpp-Library/README.md

 teascript::Engine  engine;

-// register a function as a callback. can use arbitrary names. engine.RegisterUserCallback( "squared", calc_square );
+// register a function as a callback. can use arbitrary names.
+// PRO TIPP: use a capturing lambda or std::bind to carry any user context with you. engine.RegisterUserCallback( "squared", calc_square );

 // execute the script which will call our function